pleasureman/testimprovement/article/resource_management_english.md

 ###3.4 blkio subsystem
 ####3.4.1 --blkio-weight=0
 The option is set block device IO weight.
 By default, the value is 500.
-The option is relevant to the cgroup/blkio/blkio.weight file.
+It is relevant to the cgroup/blkio/blkio.weight file.

 Range: integers between 10 and 1000(including 10 and 1000)